 School of Nursing

-The University of Portland School of Nursing inspires nurse leaders and other healthcare professionals of the future through academic excellence to create systems and environments that support optimal holistic health and wellness.
-The School of Nursing offers baccalaureate, master's, and doctoral degrees.
+The University of Portland School of Nursing inspires future nurse leaders and other healthcare professionals through academic excellence to create systems and environments that support optimal holistic health and wellness.
+The School of Nursing offers baccalaureate and doctoral degrees.

 The bachelor of science in nursing (B.S.N.) curriculum is designed to prepare graduates for the practice of professional nursing in a variety of settings.
 Graduates of the program are eligible to sit for the National Council Licensure Examination for Registered Nurses (N.C.L.E.X.-R.N.), a requirement in all states to obtain professional registered nurse (R.N.) licensure.

-The R.N. to B.S.N. curriculum prepares associate-degree-R.N.s with the knowledge and skills to enhance nursing practice to the baccalaureate level.
+The R.N. to B.S.N. curriculum prepares associate-degree-R.N.s with the knowledge and skills to practice nursing at the baccalaureate level.
 This innovative program brings faculty to the organization to support nurses' learning and application of new knowledge directly to the clinical setting and patient population.
 Focus areas include quality improvement, evidence-based practice, community and population-health, leadership, health policy, and health informatics.

 The doctorate of nursing practice-family nurse practitioner (D.N.P.-F.N.P.) curriculum prepares graduates to sit for the F.N.P. certification exam.
 The D.N.P. degree is a practice-focus degree with emphasis on a scientific foundation for guiding nursing practice, improving care delivery models, influencing health policy, leading organizations and systems, and engaging in the scholarship of application.
 The D.N.P. program prepares the registered nurse who has a bachelor of science in nursing degree to assume the advanced practice role of a family nurse practitioner.
 Registered nurses who currently are nurse practitioners retain their specialty and earn the doctoral degree.